holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 When an internal error occurs, the software displays an error message (see Figure 11-16).
 To report this error (and other issues) to the developers, follow these steps:

-**Note:**	If you get an error as shown in the image below, click the button that says **Copy to Clipboard**.
+**Note:**	If you get an error, as shown in the image below, click the button that says **Copy to Clipboard**.
 This will copy the error message and other relevant information to your computer’s clipboard.
-Clicking this button allows you to paste this information in a different program or to include in your communication with the Holos developers.
+In addition, clicking this button allows you to paste this information into a different program or to include it in your communication with the Holos developers.

-*Please note that clicking the "Copy to Clipboard" button doesn't submit any information to the Holos developers.
-It simply copies information to your computer's clipboard.*
+*Please note that clicking the "Copy to Clipboard" button doesn't submit any information to the Holos developers.Instead, it simply copies information to your computer's clipboard.*

 <br>
 <p align="center">